 I made Benjamin Kakoa laugh.
 Several times.
 Hard.

-I reached blindly toward him in the darkness and grab the fur of his neck to give it a little shake.
+I reached blindly toward him in the darkness and grabbed the fur of his neck to give it a little shake.
 “Lilac leggings, Fred.
 And an olive shirt.
 With this hair.”

 “No. Wrong response, boy.
 Forlorn howling is far more appropriate right now.”

-He woof-yips again.
+He woof-yipped again.